Thursday January 19, 2023 | VIEW ROYAL, BC [Updated April 25, 2023]

 With a few VIPs and many community members present indoors at the new Craigflower Community and Performing Arts Centre this morning, the facility was officially opened by the Victoria Highland Games Association (VHGA).

-The morning gathering featured the participation of local MLA Mitzi Dean (Esquimalt-Metchosin); Lana Popham, Minister of Tourism, Arts, Culture and Sport; and Town of View Royal Mayor Sid Tobias, as well as a Esquimalt Nation Chief Councillor Rob Thomas, and Ian Booth who is president of Victoria Scottish Community Centre Society.
+The morning gathering featured the participation of local MLA Mitzi Dean (Esquimalt-Metchosin); Lana Popham, Minister of Tourism, Arts, Culture and Sport; and Town of View Royal Mayor Sid Tobias, as well as a Esquimalt Nation Chief Councillor Rob Thomas, Ian Booth who is president of Victoria Scottish Community Centre Society, and Victoria Highlands Games Association (VHGA) President Jim Maxwell.

 The new community centre is built on the provincial and national heritage site of Craigflower Manor (at the corner of Craigflower Road and Admirals Road, with the entrance on Admirals as the main thoroughfare not far from the Trans Canada / Hwy 1), aiming to provide: